UAW votes for direct election of leaders in wake of scandal

 But Gamble, who retired June 30, said at the time that direct elections would let anti-union groups put out disinformation.
 He added that the delegate system gives minorities, women and members outside of the automobile sector a voice in picking leaders.

-Gamble, who was replaced by Ray Curry, was not charged in the federal probe.
+Gamble, who was replaced by Curry, was not charged in the federal probe.
 He has said the union is now clean and has safeguards in place to prevent the scandal from happening again.

 Eleven union officials and a late official’s spouse have pleaded guilty in the corruption probe since 2017, including the two presidents who served before Gamble, Gary Jones and Dennis Williams.
 Both were sentenced to prison.